lexicalunit/event-watch/README.md

 ### Writing a Schedule

-Schedules are strings parsed using [later.js's text parser](http://bunkat.github.io/later/parsers.html#text).
-If `cronSchedules` is enabled, event-watch will use [later.js's cron parser](http://bunkat.github.io/later/parsers.html#cron) instead.
+Schedules are strings parsed using [later.js's text or cron parser](http://bunkat.github.io/later/parsers.html#text).
 Please see their extensive documentation for further details and examples.
 If event-watch encounters a problem in parsing your schedule, it will warn you with a short notification.

 | Example Schedule | Description |
 | ---------------- | ----------- |